Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets

 \section{Abstract}

-As the number of planetary mass objects (PMOs, $\lessapprox$13 M$_{\rm{Jupitr}}$) at wider separation ($\gtrapprox$10 AU) grows, there is emerging evidence that they form differently from their higher-mass brown-dwarf (BD) counterparts.
-Namely, PMOs' atmospheres are enriched by metals which is usually interpreted as a sign of solid accretion.
-This points to the formation channel through core accretion.
-However, there has hitherto been no quantitative analysis at population level to investigate the amount and timing of solid accretion.
-Here, we analyze a sample of five directly-imaged exoplanets with measured stellar and planetary chemical abundances (51 Eri b, $\beta$ Pic b, HIP 65426 b, and HR 8799 c and e).
-We show that these PMOs accrete large amount of solids regardless of formation channels.
-On average $\gtrapprox$100 M$_\oplus$ solids (ranging from 98.6 to 845.2 M$_\oplus$ for individual systems) are accreted to enrich planet atmospheres if forming via core accretion whereas the solid accretion needs to be $\gtrapprox$20 M$_\oplus$ (ranging from 22.4 to 782.3 M$_\oplus$) if forming via gravitational instability.
-The result implies that the solid accretion process has to happen at an early stage ($<$1 Myr) when large amount of solids are available in young protoplanetary disks.
+As the number of planetary mass objects (PMOs, $\lessapprox$13 M$_{\rm{Jupiter}}$) at wider separation ($\gtrapprox$10 AU) grows, there is emerging evidence that they form differently from their higher-mass brown-dwarf (BD) counterparts.
+Specifically, PMOs' atmospheres are often enriched by metals and show a large dispersion of metallicity, which is usually interpreted as a sign of solid accretion. {{As a first step toward a population-level study of the amount and timing of solid accretion, }}we analyze a sample of seven directly-imaged exoplanets with measured stellar and planetary chemical abundances (51 Eri b, $\beta$ Pic b, HIP 65426 b, HR 8799 c and e, AF Lep b, and YSES 1 c).
+Our analysis uses existing data of stellar and planetary atmospheric metallicities, and adopts a Bayesian framework that marginalizes the probabilities of disk conditions, formation locations, {{planetary interior structures}}, and accretion physics.
+We show that these PMOs accrete large amounts of solids {{regardless of whether they form via core accretion or disk instability}}.
+On average $\gtrapprox$50 M$_\oplus$ solids are accreted to enrich planet atmospheres. {{Individual planet accretes between 23.3 and 223.2 M$_\oplus$ of solid mass, more than 75\% of which is assumed to stay in the atmosphere and increase the observed metallicity.}} The result implies that the solid accretion process and therefore the planet formation process {{likely take place}} at an early stage {{($\lessapprox$2 Myr)}} when large amounts of solids are available in young {{massive}} protoplanetary disks.